EricZinda/Perplexity/backlog.md

     - implement a timeout
     - do a better response than "I don't understand the way you used X" and other default messages
         - I don't know the words: plase/nn and I don't know the way you used: for
-- How much does the soup and the salad cost? --> I don't know the way you used: cost

 - table for two crashes
 - table for 1 crashes
 - show us 3 menus -> there are less than 2 "we"